kiototeko/InkFiltration/README.md

   - You will need both python 2 and 3, as python 2 is used with peepdf
   - pip install *opencv-python* and *numpy* if you want image functionality

+## How to obtain the results shown in the paper

+1. Download all the samples [here](https://drive.google.com/file/d/1i4jgTm4fGE4vT6IUTMaa1_sHq3aUKbgj/view?usp=sharing).

+2. Run the MATLAB script *receiver/MATLAB/test.m*

 ## Procedure to add a new printer

 ### Trying existing parameters

 - First of all, to add a new printer, you could try to test if the existing parameters defined for other printers work with it.
 For that you may print a page using one of these set of parameters and record the sounds for both the case were you have a blank page and were you have a page with text.

-  - Use the next command to create a blank page with modulation for a desired printer (e.g. for an HP printer): `./randomBits.sh HP_Photosmart_D110 1`
+  - The program *patternInjection/randomBits.sh* is useful in this case.
+The next command to create a blank page with modulation for a desired printer (e.g. for an HP printer): `./randomBits.sh HP_Photosmart_D110 1`

   - Or to create a text page with modulation, you can use one of the layouts in the Layouts directory: `./randomBits.sh -tf Layouts/simpleLayoutArial.pdf HP_Photosmart_D110 1`